fengyuanchen/viewer/README.md

   - Default: `false`
   - Show tooltip

-Zoom the image to a special ratio.
+Zoom the image to an absolute ratio.

 ```js
 $().viewer('zoomTo', 0); // Zoom to zero size (0%)